The Features at Convergence Theorem: a first-principles alternative to the Neural Feature Ansatz for how networks learn representations: Comparison of NFA and FACT for inner-product kernels

 \section{Comparison of NFA and FACT for inner-product kernels}

+Having demonstrated that the first-principles FACT obtains many of the same feature learning phenomena as the empirically-conjectured NFA, it is natural to ask: is there a direct connection between thse two relations?
+Does the FACT imply the NFA?

-Having validated FACT-RFM, let us turn to exploring its relation to NFA-RFM by comparing the updates of the two methods.
-Our findings will suggest that the updates of NFA-RFM are proxies for the updates of FACT-RFM.
+Our findings in this section suggest that there is indeed such a connection: the updates of NFA-RFM are proxies for the updates of FACT-RFM.
 Thus, the NFA-RFM algorithm can also be viewed as attempting to minimize the loss of the kernel method, regularized by the norm of the weights $\|W\|_F^2$.
-This claim was previously made in \cite{gan2024hyperbfs}, but the theoretical evidence provided was limited to the dynamics with one sample.
+A similar claim was previously made in \cite{gan2024hyperbfs}, but the theoretical evidence provided was limited to the dynamics with one sample.
 Our analysis applies to training with more than one sample.

 We restrict our analysis to inner-product kernels.
 The expressions for $\fact$ and $\agop$ simplify considerably, as stated below.
 Below, we let $\alpha$ be first-order optimal dual weights for kernel regression with $\lambda$-ridge regularization computed in the RFM algorithm. \begin{proposition}[Comparison of $\fact$ and $\agop$ for inner-product kernels] Suppose the kernel is an inner-product kernel of the form $K_W(x,x') = k(x^{\top} M x')$, where $M = W^{\top} W$.
 Then, we may write the $\agop$ and the $\fact$ matrices explicitly as: